digitalocean/marketplace-kubernetes/stacks/loki/README.md

 **Notes:**

 * This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).
-* The Loki stack 1-Click App also includes a $1/month block storage for both Grafana and Loki time series database (two PVs of 5GB each, to start with).
+* The Loki stack 1-Click App also includes a $1/month block storage for Loki time series database (PVs of 5GB, to start with).

 ## Software included